GeoffAWaddington/CSI30Wiki/CSI-Changelog.md

 EZFXZones are a new way of writing FX Zones that uses far fewer lines, and saves a lot of the tedious repetition of the legacy fx.zon format (which is not going away).
 These new FX zones follow a spreadhseet-like format where you read both across and down.

-Diving right into a real-world example, the first block of text starting with "FXParams" is saying FXParam 9, which we are giving the alias "HeadRoom", gets assigned to Rotary1.
+Diving right into a real-world example, the first and last lines of any fx.zon remain unchanged.
+After that, the first block of text starting with "FXParams" is saying FXParam 9, which, reading down, we are giving the alias "HeadRoom", gets assigned to Rotary1.
 You will see the FXParamName on DisplayUpper1, and you will see the FXParamValue on DisplayLower1.
-FXParam 1, "Input", will get assigned to Rotary2, with the FXParamName name showing up on DisplayUpper2 and FXParamValueName on DisplayLower2.
+Reading across on line 2 again, FXParam 1, "Input", will get assigned to Rotary2, with the FXParamName name showing up on DisplayUpper2 and FXParamValueName on DisplayLower2.
 And on and on.
 ```
 Zone "VST: UAD Fairchild 660 (Universal Audio, Inc.)" "Fair660"
      FXParams                 9      1     2      3     6    7      0     8